pradeepsen99/-OLD-mtd-bus-app/README.md

 ## Deployment

--You will need to have the expo app installed on your mobile device -Open expo on your laptop/pc
+- You will need to have the expo app installed on your mobile device
+- Open expo on your laptop/pc
--Run the tunnel
+- Run the tunnel
--Scan the code from expo
+- Scan the code from expo
--Volia it's done!
+- Volia it's done!

 ## Built With